cyrusimap/cyrus-imapd/README.md

 https://github.com/cyrusimap/cyrus-imapd

+For version 3.0 or later, please first build Cyrus main dependencies from source (see next section).

 The latest development code is on the branch called 'master', and the latest code destined for the stable release is on the branch 'cyrus-imapd-$major.$minor'.
 So the current